 Important Things to Know Before Visiting Peekamoose Blue Hole in the Catskills, NY

 Today, Peekamoose Blue Hole is at risk of being shut down to the public due to the pollution and environmental strain from the mass crowds visiting every year.
 But there are ways we can work to lessen our impact on this natural wonder to both conserve and still enjoy it.

-Below are 13 important tips and information to know before planning your trip to Peekamoose Blue Hole.
+Below are 13 important tips and information to know before planning your New York getaway to Peekamoose Blue Hole.